ML is an eighteen year old filmaholic who has won many english awards at school and worships David Fincher.

 It was Fincher's fifth feature film and released at a time when he was known for skillful, decently received popcorn movies rather than prestigious Oscar contenders.
-Unlike Se7en and Fight Club, which lingered in public consciousness thanks to one-liners, jaw-dropping twists, and thematic richness, Panic Room has been largely forgotten by general filmaholics and is even considered by die-hard Fincher fans to be his worst after Alien 3.
+Unlike Se7en and Fight Club, which lingered in the public consciousness thanks to one-liners, jaw-dropping twists, and thematic richness, Panic Room has been largely forgotten by general filmaholics.
+It is even considered by die-hard Fincher fans to be his worst, after Alien 3.

 However, while it doesn't match blows with, say, Zodiac or Gone Girl, the film absolutely nails what it's trying to be: a popcorn movie for a general audience.

 From a screenplay written by David Koepp, Panic Room is sleek, intelligent, and unmarred by the characteristics that make some of Fincher's greater work difficult to access (long runtimes, non-linear structures, unreliable narrators, etc.) The result is a two-hour nail-biter that embraces the tropes of the genre and tells a damn good story.

 So what makes Panic Room the perfect popcorn thriller?

 A Simple Plot

 A mother and daughter are alone in an invaded house.

 The terror of the movie comes from the tight simplicity of its plot.
 There's never a point where you're wondering what's happening—it's all laid out perfectly through clear, concise exposition.